|

 currently used to reduce alcohol is reverse osmosis, which is a type

 of filtration system.
-It’s complex to explain in brief, but it works
+It’s complex to explain in brief, but it

-becomes clogged, here the flow is tangential to the membrane, which
+membrane, which becomes clogged, here the flow is tangential to the

-helps prevent the pores becoming blocked, although it requires a much
+membrane, which helps prevent the pores becoming blocked, although

-larger membrane surface.
-It’s also known as ‘cross-flow’
+it requires a much larger membrane surface.
+It’s also known as

-filtration The consequence of this is that you need lots of very long
+‘cross-flow’ filtration The consequence of this is that you need

-filtration tubes all bundled together for reverse osmosis, making the
+lots of very long filtration tubes all bundled together for reverse

-it is still portable and very much cheaper than the spinning cone
+filtration systems, although it is still portable and very much

-column.
-The cost of the spinning cone machine is around US$1 million,
+cheaper than the spinning cone column.
+The cost of the spinning cone

-whereas a reverse osmosis machine costs around US$30 000 and is small
+costs around US$30 000 and is small enough to be moved around,

-enough to be moved around, making it possible to do alcohol reduction
+making it possible to do alcohol reduction in the winery.

 The rules are currently a